 RNSP is seen as a leader in efforts to restore of a variety of habitats and ecosystems.
 Since the late 1970s, great leaps forward in science, forestry, state and private partnerships, and park management have occurred to make these innovative restoration programs occur.
 At Redwood National and State Parks, more than 300-miles of legacy logging roads have been removed, thousands of acres of young forests have been treated, and hundreds of unnatural stream crossings and barriers have also been repaired or removed.
 But, there still is a lot more to do.

 Redwoods Rising is an exciting and new massive landscape-scale restoration program.
 Its focus is on the Greater Mill Creek (GMC) and Greater Prairie Creek (GPC) watersheds.
 These are important riparian areas where old-growth redwoods had been logged.
 These watersheds make up tens of thousands of acres of second-growth forests which we are slowly treating.
-The goal is that centuries from now, these once-logged landscapes will once again have healthy streams, rivers, and be covered with old-growth redwood forests.
+The goal is that in a few human life-times, these once-logged landscapes will once again have healthy streams, rivers, and be covered with old-growth redwood forests.
 You can watch a short video how Redwoods Rising Is Putting Damaged Forests On A Better Path.

 We invite you find out what is going on behind the scenes.
 These are your parks.